Knowledge · German medtech

 German medtech crossing MDR to FDA: where the regulatory bridge breaks and what to rebuild first.

 MDR Class IIb in place.
 TÜV Süd notified body engaged.
 CE-mark renewed.
 ISO 13485 current.
 The German medtech CEO assumes the bridge is shorter than it is.
-The bridge has four FDA-side pathways, a US clinical-evidence layer, a US KOL architecture, a US payer-coding map, and a US IDN procurement reader who reads everything in US-legible commercial form.
+The bridge has four FDA-side pathways, a US clinical-evidence layer, a US KOL architecture, a US payer-coding map, and a US IDN procurement buyer who judges everything in US-legible commercial form.
 The regulatory pathway is FDA counsel.
 The commercial bridge is the marketing work.

 German medtech operator.
 CE-marked.
 ISO 13485 current.
 US bridge incomplete.